davidbuch/usa_covid_data/data/raw_data/metadata/data_sources_guide.md

 This file was obtained from the ```covid-19-data``` repository published by Our World in Data.
 As of March 22, 2022, the repository was hosted at [https://github.com/owid/covid-19-data].
 As of the same date, the data could be downloaded by following the link [https://github.com/owid/covid-19-data/blob/master/public/data/vaccinations/us_state_vaccinations.csv] and clicking the "Download" button on that page.
 Documentation for the data is also available in this repository, at [https://github.com/owid/covid-19-data/blob/master/public/data/README.md].

-## 4. 0-Datatable export.csv
+## 4. 0-Datatable export.xlsx

 This file contains temporal data about the relative prevalence of COVID-19 variants of concern.
 The data are downloaded from the CDC COVID Data Tracker.
 As of March 22, 2022, this data could be downloaded using a Tableau app displayed at the web address [https://covid.cdc.gov/covid-data-tracker/#variant-proportions].
 To download the data, after following that link, scroll to the bottom of the **first** Tableau app on the page and click the "download" icon (a wide rectangle with an arrow emanating from the center pointing downward).
-Then, on the pop up display, click "Crosstab", select sheet "0-Datatable export", select format "CSV", and then click "Download".
+Then, on the pop up display, click "Crosstab", select sheet "0-Datatable export", select format "xlsx", and then click "Download".

 ## 5. hhs_region.csv